FranckLab/HR-VPTM/README.md

 ## Contact and support
-For questions, please first check the oLaF and ALTSCRIPT papers and documentation if possible.
+For questions, please first check the oLaF and SerialTrack papers and documentation if possible.
 Add a new question or bug as a GitHub "Issue" if similar issue has not been reported.
 The authors' contact information can be found at [Franck Lab](francklabbackup.me.wisc.edu), via GitHub, or via the associated paper.